osick/the-trapped-knight/README.md

 ## Examples

-All the examples are generated using this lib.
+All examples are generated using this library (in fact using the main.py, see below).

 * An [MP4](./samples/knightPath-1-22.mp4) for the (1,22)-knight
 * A gif for the (1,2)-knight\
   ![knightPath-1-2.gif](./samples/knightPath-1-2.gif)
 * A HTML file for the [(2,5)-knight](./samples/knightPath-2-5.html)
+* more to come

 # The Python Library